dhiddiSk/mutation_analysis_core_ninja/README.md

    101 classified/commons-net.sample.jh.csv
    101 classified/commons-net.sample.sd.csv

-classified: Note that the last updates by SD should be taken as ground truth.
+classified: Note that the last updates by SD(MySelf) should be taken as ground truth.

 We used Evosuite to generate test suites, and evaluate all the mutants using these generated test suites.
 The results of these are available under

     ./evosuites/results/commons-csv.mutations.xml
     ./evosuites/results/commons-collections.mutations.xml
     ./evosuites/results/commons-compress.mutations.xml
     ./evosuites/results/commons-configuration.mutations.xml